Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 ### Choosing a hashing algorithm

-You may choose between `MD5` and `SHA-256` hashing. `SHA-256` is an option for users who wish to reduce the hashing collision rates in larger data sets.
+You may choose between different types of hashing algorithm.
+Using a SHA-type algorithm is an option for users who wish to reduce the hashing collision rates in larger data sets.

 !!! note
     If a hashing algorithm configuration is missing or invalid, AutomateDV will use `MD5` by default.

 Configuring the hashing algorithm which will be used by AutomateDV is simple: add a global variable to your